OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 Our end goal will be to get nginx serving static content from ``/Library/WebServer/Documents/`` on port 8080 (Linux) or port 8080 (OS X) with gzip compression enabled.
-Dynamic content requests will be forwarded to port 8081.
-On Linux, we additionally setup Pound to serve on port 80 and switch between nginx and gunicorn in order to handle WebSockets and SSL.
+Dynamic content requests will be forwarded to port 8081 where the dataserver runs.
 (The section `SSL And Complete Configuration`_ gives the final configuration.)

 Installation